-When the Automation Settings button is not selected, you can click the Mute button to prevent a bus from being played in the mix.
+When the Automation Settings button is not selected, you can click the Mute whether button to prevent a bus from being played in the mix.
 Click the Mute button on additional busses to add them to the mute group.
 To unmute a bus, click the Mute button again.

-When the Automation Settings button is selected, the Mute button is displayed as button is displayed as button use the button to edit mute automation on the bus track.
+When the Automation Settings button is selected, the Mute button is displayed as and you can use the button to edit mute automation on the bus track.